Canakinumab

 • This summary is based on the review of 13 systematic review(s)/meta-analysis(es).
 [1-13]

-• In AOSD (Adult-onset Still's disease), canakinumab achieved complete remission in 68.7% of 99 patients and showed a complete remission rate of 77% (95% CI (confidence interval) 29-97%) with corticosteroid discontinuation in 34% (95% CI 6-81%), while effectiveness and safety were reported in refractory cases.
+• In adult-onset Still's disease (AOSD), canakinumab achieved complete remission in 68.7% of 99 patients and showed a complete remission rate of 77% (95% confidence interval (CI) 29-97%) with corticosteroid discontinuation in 34% (95% CI 6-81%), while effectiveness and safety were reported in refractory cases.

-• For Gout Flares, canakinumab and rilonacept effectively reduced flare frequency and pain, with canakinumab providing the highest pain reduction by day 2 and at follow-up, outperforming corticosteroids and NSAIDs.
+• For Gout Flares, canakinumab and rilonacept effectively reduced flare frequency and pain, with canakinumab providing the highest pain reduction by day 2 and at follow-up, outperforming corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs).

-• In FMF, canakinumab was effective in 60% of adult patients and 81% of pediatric patients and likely reduced attack frequency in colchicine-resistant cases by 16 weeks.
+• In Familial Mediterranean Fever (FMF), canakinumab was effective in 60% of adult patients and 81% of pediatric patients and likely reduced attack frequency in colchicine-resistant cases by 16 weeks.

-• CAPS patients responded positively to canakinumab and other IL-1 blockers, with studies indicating effectiveness across IL-1 inhibitor options.
+• Cryopyrin-Associated Periodic Syndromes (CAPS) patients responded positively to canakinumab and other interleukin (IL)-1 blockers, with studies indicating effectiveness across IL-1 inhibitor options.

 • AOSD: Among 69 patients treated with IL-1 inhibitors, 210 adverse events were reported, with respiratory tract infections, arthralgia, disease flares, abdominal pain, nausea, and diarrhea being common.
 Severe adverse events included macrophage activation syndrome and serious infections.